gustavocig/data-vis_brasileirao/README.md

 between data.
 Furthermore, the user can also select a state on which he can apply most of the same metrics and comparisons he applied for the whole country, but specified for the state in question.

+## Branch Names

+Each branch should be named after the feature/issue it solves.
+For example: "feature-#X_(description)" or "issue-#X_(description)"
+Where X is the number of the solved issue

+In case there is no issue associated to the commit, simply remove the issue number from the commit.
+For example: "feature-(description)"